-Here's the question:
+Here is the question:

 "I struggle because I’m not a reader.
 In spite of this, I force myself to read the Word, but I don’t get much out of it.
 Lately, I have been reading the book of Isaiah, and I don’t retain what I read.
-I re-read it and I still don’t retain it, and I don’t get out of it the rich meaning that I know is there.
-I take notes, and I re-read those to remind me, but it seems like a bunch of pieces of a puzzle that just don’t come together.
-I have a study Bible and other resources, but I think the real issue is that it takes me so long to read.
-What is the best way to read the Bible over long periods of time and still be able to connect all the pieces?Ē
+I re-read it and I still don’t retain it, and I don’t absorb very much of the rich meaning that I know is there.
+I take notes, and I re-read these notes to remind me of my observations, but it still seems like a bunch of pieces of a puzzle that just don’t come together.
+I have a study Bible and other resources, but I think that the real issue is that it takes me so long to read.
+What is the best way to read the Bible over long periods of time and still be able to connect all of the pieces?"

-- What did he ask in Acts 8:31?
+- What did this person ask in Acts 8:31?

-All of us know that the Bible is difficult to understand, but I think as well weíre all under the mistaken idea that it requires a degree from seminary to understand it.
+All of us know that the Bible is difficult to understand, but I also think that we are all under the mistaken idea that it requires a degree from a seminary to understand it.
 The reality is that even seminary graduates do not understand it.
 You would also think that, of all the people in the world, the Apostles would have had a complete understanding of it.
 After all, they ate, slept, worked and studied under Christ.
 In fact, the forty days Jesus walked the earth after His resurrection were spent teaching His apostles, so surely they should understand God’s Word.

-- What does Peter tell us about this in 2 Peter 3:15-16?
+- What does Peter indicate to us regarding Biblical teaching in 2 Peter 3:15-16?

 - What does God Himself tell us about His Word in Isaiah 55:11?

-Thanks to all of you for your faithful study of His Holy Word, may God continue to bless you as you study with us.
+Thanks to all of you for your faithful study of His Holy Word.
+May God continue to bless you as you study with us.